tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * Provide a  help center that details how to perform common tasks within the system or troubleshoot issues.

 ### Consistency and Standards
 * UI consistency so that it eases the new users experience on the application
 * Offer always a good quality standard that meets the users expectations

+## Reliability
+(fill this)

 ## Performance

 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

-(fill in here )

 ## Supportability